Introduction to Publii, the Static Site Generator

 The biggest limitation if you choose Publii is that it is a static site generator.

 If you need a complex, dynamic website that lets users log in and purchase things, and on which you can change stock levels, Publii probably would not be your best choice.
 Publii isn’t trying to do too much and they have their use cases well laid out.
+This post compares Wordpress with Jekyll, another static site generator, highlighting the differences with dynamic sites.

 Another potential weakness I noticed, from reading posts in the official Publii Forum, was that many users who wanted to configure their post URL’s a certain way could not because Publii doesn’t allow that.
 This use case won’t affect my example site, but it may be something to consider.